DanielSpindler83/danielspindler83.github.io/index.md

 - My journey of learning .NET Core
 - and lots more!

-My main goal is to record my learning journey, document important concepts so that I understand them better and to try and help others.
+My main goal is to record my learning journey, document important concepts so that I understand them better and to try to help others.

 Thanks for dropping by!